MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 This article focuses on this experience provided only through the Power Query user interface and how to get the most out of it.

 >[!IMPORTANT]
->This article showcases how to create a custom function with Power Query using common transforms created through the usage of the Power Query user interface.
-It focuses on the core concepts to create a custom functions and builds on top of other articles found across the Power Query docs.
-Be sure to check the note sections highlighted throughout the article to find more information about specific transforms used.
+>This article outlines how to create a custom function with Power Query using common transforms accessible in the Power Query user interface.
+It focuses on the core concepts to create custom functions and links to additional articles in Power Query documenation for more information on specific transforms referenced.

 ## Create a custom function from a table reference